Local artists and conservation experts come together to celebrate the regeneration of the River Don and the return of the iconic Atlantic salmon.

 The map can be viewed on your mobile device.
 The trail has some narrow paths so please be aware of others on your journey.
 Good footwear is recommended as the ground can be slippery and uneven.
 The trail is accessible and cyclable.

 Listen to the podcast that accompanies the trail below:

-A podcast on The Story of Sheffield’s Salmon will be published on 25 September.
+A podcast on The Story of Sheffield’s Salmon was also published.

 Sophie Carter is an illustrator based in rural Essex.
 Heavily inspired by the surrounding countryside, she enjoys drawing all things wildlife related, especially fungi and birds.